What predictive heating means and how it works

 - Controls devices: pushes the computed plan to compatible devices.

-Benefits of predictive control
+Benefits of predictive heating

 - Lower electricity bill without constant tweaking.